TO THE MEMBERS

 SYSTEMATIX CORPORATE SERVICES LIMITED

-1. We have audited the accompanying standalone financial M/s.
-Systematix Corporate Services Limitedstatementsof ("The Company"), which comprise the Balance Sheet as at March 31, 2024, the Statement of Profit and Loss for the year, (including other Comprehensive income), the statement of Cash flow, and the Statement of Changes in equity for the year then ended and notes to financialstatementsincluding significantaccounting policies and summaryofthe other explanatory information (hereinafter referred to as "the standalone financial
+We have audited the accompanying Standalone Financial Statements of M/s.
+Systematix Corporate Services Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2025, the Statement of Profit and Loss, (including other Comprehensive income), the Statement of Cash Flow, and the Statement of Changes in equity for the year then ended and notes to financial statementsincluding significantaccounting policies and other explanatory information summaryofthe (hereinafter referred to as "the Standalone Financial Statements").

-2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required and give a true and fair view in conformity with the Indian Accounting Standards ("Ind AS") prescribed under section 133 of the Act read with the companies (Indian Accounting Standards) Rules, 2015, and other accounting principles generally accepted in India of the state of affairs of the Company as at March 31, 2024, the Profit (Including Other Comprehensive Income), the Changes in equityanditscashflows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Companies Act, 2013 ("Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards ("Ind AS") prescribed under section 133 of the Act read with The Companies (Indian Accounting Standards) Rules, 2015, and other accounting principles generally accepted in India of the state of affairs of the Company as at March 31, 2025, the Profit (Including Other Comprehensive Income), the Changes in equity and its cash flows for the year ended on that date.

 Basis of Opinion